Hebrews 11

 The heroes of faith desired a better country.
 True faith desires more than what is available here.
 Let us not forget that God made all of this.
 All of these things are His.
 He is promising that there is something better and something greater.
 Do not trade in the better, heavenly country for the temporary, fleeting pleasures of this world.

-“God is not ashamed to be called their God”.
+Look at Hebrews 11:16, because these are encouraging words also.
 Can you imagine God saying that He is willing to admit that we are His people and He is our God?
 What a glorious picture!
 Then the writer reminds us of what is waiting for us.

 God has already prepared a city for us.
 The statement is in the past tense.
 The reward is there waiting for us.
 The reward is certain.
 Desire the better city, not the temporary pleasures of this world.
-This idea is continued throughout the rest of chapter 11.
+This idea is continued throughout the rest of Hebrews 11.

 1. Hebrews 11:13.